radiantlogic-v8/documentation-eoc/documentation/environments/backup-and-restore/schedule-backup.md

 ### Automatic Backups

-The **Automatic Backups** section provides toggle options to enable/disable the automatic backups
+The **Automatic Backups** section provides toggle options to enable/disable the automatic backups.
+To enable scheduled backup, toggle the ENABLED option to ACTIVE.

 ![image description](Media/auto-backup-enable-new.png)